JasonDGian/Docker-Kubernetes-Course/3-docker-volumes-&-data.md

 ## 🔹 Persistent Data
 Persistent data is also generated or modified during the container's operation, but unlike temporary data, it is retained even after the container is stopped.
 - This data is stored outside the container using volumes or external databases/filesystems.
-- Volumes allow this data to be preserved across container restarts, making it ideal for scenarios where data continuity is necessary, such as database applications.
+- Volumes and Bind mounts allow this data to be preserved across container restarts, making it ideal for scenarios where data continuity is necessary, such as database applications.

 Understanding these distinctions is crucial for effectively managing data in Docker containers.